Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/DebugTool.md

 ### Description:
 It can the position of the game objects in the game.
-The DebugPosition will be updated in a LateUpdate() and it is used in Render Mode only.
+The `DebugPosition` will be updated in a LateUpdate() and it is used in Render Mode only.
-So, it can work well only if the position of the GameObject is updated in Update() function(s).
+So, it can work well only if the position of the `GameObject` is updated in Update() function(s).
 Moreover, it works well with renderers if the renderers use the camera view matrix.
-By default, it doesn't work, only those GameObjects can show their position, which were created after the DebugPosition::Init function was called.
+By default, it doesn't work, only those `GameObjects` can show their position, which got the `DebugPosition` component after the DebugPosition::Init static function was called.

 ### Header:
 ```cpp